BluRosie/hg-engine/CONFIG.md

  ``ALWAYS_UNCAPPED_FRAME_RATE`` (``armips/include/config.s`` only) is the toggle that enables the traditional 60 fps hack that has a number of bugs.
 Suggested for testing use only.

  ``BATTLES_UNCAPPED_FRAME_RATE`` (``armips/include/config.s`` only) is the toggle that enables a 60 fps hack that only activates in battles.
 This will take precedence over the above if both are enabled for whatever reason.

+ ``FAST_TEXT_PRINTING`` (``armips/include/config.s`` only) is a toggle that will force text to print at a really fast speed regardless of the setting.
+Borderline instant.

+ ``EXPERIENCE_FORMULA_GEN`` (``include/config.h`` only) is a number that determines whether or not the experience formula used will take into account the difference in levels in experience distribution.
+Setting this to 5, 7, or 8 will scale the experience with the level difference.
+Setting this to 1, 2, 3, 4, and 6 will use a flat experience rate.

+ ``HIDDEN_ABILITIES`` (``include/config.h`` only) is a toggle for the compilation of the hidden ability system.
+Commenting the line out will disable hidden abilities.

+ ``MEGA_EVOLUTIONS`` (``include/config.h`` only) is a toggle for the compilation of the mega evolution system.
+Commenting the line out will disable mega evolutions.

+ ``PRIMAL_REVERSION`` (``include/config.h`` only) is a toggle for the compilation of the primal reversion system.
+Commenting the line out will disable Groudon and Kyogre from primally reverting under any circumstances.

 ### ``armips\include\itemnums.s``
  scroll down to the bottom, change ``ITEM_MEGA_STONES_START`` to what you want it to start at.  it is currently positioned so that all the mega stones are completely new items.  this is intentional.  the code forces all expanded items to use shoal salt's item data, which can be improved upon if necessary.